Swedish, 29, in a long-distance relationship with an Australian — and that's basically my entire qualification for running this site.

 A few years ago I met someone from Australia.
 We fell for each other pretty hard, and then reality hit: Sweden and Australia are roughly 15,000km apart, which is a very inconvenient number when you're in love.

 Long-distance is brutal.
 You get creative.
-A friend mentioned Lovense, I bought a Lush, and my partner got a Max 2.
-That first night we used them together across a 9-hour time gap — one of us definitely staying up too late — I thought: this is either the future of relationships or I'm completely losing my mind.
+A friend mentioned Lovense, and I ended up with a Domi 2 — my first and, honestly, still my favourite.
+That first session across a 9-hour time gap — one of us definitely staying up too late — I thought: this is either the future of relationships or I'm completely losing my mind.
 Possibly both.

 "I'm Swedish, which means I'm constitutionally incapable of pretending something is good when it isn't.
 If a product disappointed me, you'll know.
 If it genuinely surprised me, you'll know that too.
 No fluff, no vague 'it's pretty good' — just what I actually think."